 María Fernández Sabau specialises in strategic planning, policymaking, concept and development for foundations, third sector and governments worldwide.

-Maria’s international personal and professional experience have helped her develop an ability to understand culturally diverse group’s needs and agendas, making her a trusted advisor in the identification of priorities and recommendation of strategies.
+María’s international personal and professional experience have helped her develop an ability to understand culturally diverse group’s needs and agendas, making her a trusted advisor in the identification of priorities and recommendation of strategies.

 Maria is also a member of the Fundación Compromiso y Transparencia Advisory Board, committed to promote transparency, corporate governance and social innovation.
 She is advisor to Cmax Foundation, whose mission is to promote and support innovative ideas that will help improve the quality of life of displaced people by natural disasters and complex emergencies by delivering humanitarian shelter and aid solutions.
 And, she participates as guest speaker in a number of specialized conferences and University courses and contributes on a regular basis to specialized publications.